drazzam/tbi-sipd-methodology/README.md

 ```

 This generates a 50,000-patient synthetic dataset with:
-- All 9 predictors from the systematic review
 - Validated correlation structure
 - Bayesian outcome generation
 - Comprehensive validation metrics